 Deforestation in the Brazilian Amazon fell by 50% in 2023 compared to the previous year, showing that President Lula da Silva’s efforts to restore environmental protections dismantled by Bolsonaro have achieved some positive results.
 However, Lula’s administration—weakened in the face of a conservative Congress—has been unable to prevent the passage of legislation that continues to dismantle environmental safeguards and Indigenous peoples’ rights in favor of agribusiness interests.
 The future of the Amazon hangs in the balance.

-Area Burned in Brazil’s Amazon from January to August Since 2019
+Area Burned in Brazil’s Amazon Annually Since 2019